 Under the directions of the PMO, in the context of shift from petroleum based energy in transport sector, the Secretaries Committee on energy headed by Cabinet Secretary decided in July 1980 that the Railways should speed up track electrification.
 Accordingly, the pace of electrification was considerably speeded up and Indian Railways achieved a record progress of 2812 RKM during the seventh Plan, 2708 RKM during Eighth Plan, 2484 RKM during Ninth Plan, 1810 RKM during Tenth Plan and 4556 RKM in Eleventh Plan.
 In the Twelth Plan (2012-17) Indian Railway has achieved 6244 RKM of electrification.

 A lot of emphasis is given to Railway Electrification in recent years with a view to reduce the Nation’s dependence on imported petroleum based energy and to enhance the country’s energy security, with a vision of providing eco-friendly, faster and energy efficient mode of transportation.
-CORE plans to electrify all BG routes of Indian Railway by December 2023 as a mission area.
-Surpassing last year railway electrification of 6015 RKM, IR has achieved electrification of 6366 RKM in 2021-22.
+Indian Railways plans to electrify all BG routes by December 2023 as a mission area.
+Surpassing last year railway electrification of 6366 RKM, IR has achieved highest ever electrification of 6565 RKM in 2022-23.
+With this, 58,812 route kilometers(RKM) of BG network stands electrified as on 31st March, 2023 which is 90% of the total BG network.

 |